Birdgirl (TV series)

-Birdgirl is an American adult animated superhero comedy television series.
-It is a spin-off of the television series Harvey Birdman, Attorney at Law created by Michael Ouweleen and Erik Richter, which itself was a comedic spin-off of the original 1967 Birdman cartoon and Space Ghost Coast to Coast.
+Birdgirl is an American adult animated superhero comedy television series created by Michael Ouweleen and Erik Richter for Cartoon Network's nighttime programming block Adult Swim.
+It is a spin-off of the television series Harvey Birdman, Attorney at Law, which Ouweleen and Richter created for the block.
 The series stars the voices of Paget Brewster, Rob Delaney, Sonia Denis, Kether Donohue, John Doman, Negin Farsad, Tony Hale and River L. Ramirez.
-The series premiered on Adult Swim on April 5, 2021.
 Unlike in the original Birdman cartoon, the Hanna-Barbera-owned characters—including Birdman himself—are missing from the series.

+The series premiered on April 5, 2021.
 On October 4, 2021, Kether Donohue, the voice of Gillian, posted on Instagram that Birdgirl had been renewed for a second season.
 This was confirmed on February 9, 2022.
-The second season premiered on Adult Swim on June 19, 2022 and HBO Max on June 20.
+The second and final season premiered on Adult Swim on June 19, 2022, and HBO Max on June 20.

 Plot

 Judy Ken Sebben, the daughter of Phil Ken Sebben, fights crime as Birdgirl.
 When Phil Ken Sebben is killed in an accident, he names Birdgirl as the successor of Sebben & Sebben Worldwide.
 With help from her friend Meredith the Mind Taker, Birdgirl was able to get Judy to be the new CEO of Sebben & Sebben while still fighting crime on the side.
-In undoing the crimes her own father committed and combating other emerging threats of rivals while trying to balancing between running the company and continuing her life as a superhero, Judy is aided by the Birdteam, an all-new crack team she forms with Meredith and other Sebben & Sebben Worldwide employees.
+In undoing the crimes her own father committed and combating other emerging threats of rivals while trying to balance between running the company and continuing her life as a superhero, Judy is aided by the Birdteam, an all-new crack team she forms with Meredith and other Sebben & Sebben Worldwide employees.